SQUID: Faster Analytics via Sampled Quantile Estimation: Algorithms

-\textit{Proposed solution.} Motivated by this, we propose that the data plane alone shall decide which items to evict and admit, according to a score-based caching policy.
-Our solution achieves the goal by assigning \textit{scores} (determined by the caching policy) for items and applying \sys periodically to compute the water level threshold of the "hottest" $q$-items, regarding items below the water level as evictable (logically deleted, as in \sys-HH) in the following rounds.
+\textit{Proposed solution.} We thus propose that the data plane shall decide which items to evict and admit, according to a score-based caching policy.
+Our solution achieves the goal by assigning \textit{scores} (determined by the caching policy) for items and applying \sys periodically to compute the water level threshold of the "hottest" $q$-items (in the control plane as explained later), regarding items below the water level as evictable (logically deleted, as in \sys-HH) in the following round.
 Notably, the abstraction of score-based caching allows us to describe a wide spectrum of caching policies, that cover a variety of workloads and systems.
-In contrast, the existing solutions offer an ad-hoc cache policy that fits the bottlenecks of a specific system~\cite{netcache}.
+In contrast, the existing solutions offer ad-hoc cache \mbox{policies that fit the bottlenecks of a specific system~\cite{netcache}. }

 Unlike previous solutions, \sys makes admission decisions on cache misses; that is, if the user queries for an uncached key, the answer will be served by the backend, but the switch intercepts the response and can (in the data plane) decide to cache the item.
-This data-plane based cache-update approach transfers the cache-update computation burden from the backend to the P4 switch and reduces the update and cache-miss delay.
-In Section~\ref{sec:evaluation} we show that our approach supports a wide spectrum of score-based \mbox{caching policies that are implementable in P4 switches, including LRFU and LRU.}
+This data-plane-based cache-update approach transfers the cache-update computation burden from the backend to the P4 switch and reduces the update and cache-miss delay.
+In Section~\ref{sec:evaluation} we show that our approach supports a wide spectrum of score-based caching policies that are implementable in P4 switches, including LRFU and LRU.
+We note that \sys's solution involves sending sampled items to backends.
+However, such an $O(Z)$ overhead (as shown in Table~\ref{tab:p4-traffic-overhead}) per epoch is negligible compared with state-of-the-arts~\cite{netcache, switchkv}.
+Moreover, we argue that \sys is the enabler of the data-plane-based cache-update solution.
+Existing solutions such as \qMAX are unlikely to directly be applied for in-network caching, as they typically involve a large communication and CPU-processing overhead.
+For example, using \qMAX may require switches to send $q(1 + \gamma)$ items to their CPUs, which may be prohibitive due to the CPUs' \mbox{throughput being lower than the request rate.}

 \textbf{Challenges of implementing \sys in P4.} The main implementation challenge lies in the limited computational ability of P4 switches.
 Specifically, P4 only allows memory access to an array within a single stage; within each stage, P4 switches can only perform a series of stateless operations that do not depend on each other or simple stateful operations on an array.
 Packet recirculation is one workaround solution for these restrictions, but it greatly increases the bandwidth overhead.
 Without packet recirculation, it is impossible to implement \sys's operations such as pivot computation (finding the $k$'th smallest among the sample), and cuckoo hash table insertions.